OlivierLD/raspberry-coffee/LelandOilDetector/README.md

 WebSocket URI can be customized with ws.uri=ws://localhost:9876/ Default value is ws://localhost:9876/

-From any device connected on the RasPI network, reach http://192.168.1.1:9876/data/display.html.
+From any device connected on the RasPi network, reach http://192.168.1.1:9876/data/display.html.

 The relay will turn off when the value read from the ADC means 'Oil', just before the poil reaches the pump.